jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Production

 Will happen in a chosen manner by the group and it will start when the group is ready.
 During this production phase there will be two meetings with the team.
 These meetings are designed to help and guide the team to right direction by BIT lecturers and relevant industry members.
+The schedule and date of these meetings will be announced at a later date by the labmaster.
 During production the teams will be able to co-operate with Digi & Game centre project.
 During production phase the team should focus on efficiently and methodically building new features and planning business opportunies.

-The goal of production phase is to build a product or a service which has business [prerequisities** ???].
+The goal of production phase is to build a product or a service which has business prerequisities.
 During Product Lab production phase the teams will have visits and lecturers from industry members to help them develope their project and business plan towards release.

 ### Post-production

 At this stage, project implementation and best practices are collected and reported alongside with the lessons learned from the project for future use.
-At least the following operations shall be carried out during post-production
+At least the following operations shall be carried out during post-production.

 * Pitching competition
 * Project closing report